WARNING: Researchers Detect LinkedIn-Based Phishing Scam

-Phishing scams like this one are more common than ever – without the right cybersecurity services in Utah, your business will be left vulnerable.
+Phishing scams like this one are more common than ever – without the right cybersecurity services in Utah Valley, Southern Utah, and Southern Idaho, your business will be left vulnerable.

 You and I know that effective communication with co-workers and clients is crucial, but are you sure your employees are practicing safe email and messaging conduct?
-If you don’t already have the best cybersecurity services in Utah, your answer is probably,
+If you don’t already have the best cybersecurity services in Utah Valley, Southern Utah, and Southern Idaho, your answer is probably,

 “I’m not sure”, right?